All incompatible measurements on qubits lead to multiparticle Bell nonlocality

 (d) Finally, we close the argument.
-We show that if $\oM$ is a separable map in (b), then the set of POVMs is compatible.
-This follows directly by interpreting the separable decomposition in (b) as a mother POVM for all the POVMs in $\oM$, similar arguments are known \cite{NamiokaPhelps-cones, Jencova-incomaptibility,Jencova-steering}.
-This proves the Theorem: If the POVMs in the set $\oM$ are incompatible, then there must be an $N$ where the behaviour generated by these measurements on qubits becomes Bell-nonlocal.
+We show that if $\oM$ is a separable map in (b), then the set of POVMs is JM.
+This follows by interpreting the separable decomposition in (b) as a mother POVM for all the POVMs in $\oM$, similar arguments are known \cite{NamiokaPhelps-cones, Jencova-incomaptibility,Jencova-steering}.
+This proves the Theorem: If the POVMs in the set $\oM$ are incompatible, then there must be an $N$ where the behaviour generated by these measurements on qubits becomes Bell nonlocal.
 If this were not the case, then according to (c), $\oM$ is a separable map in (b) and we would arrive at a contradiction.

+An immediate question to ask is whether for a given set of POVMs $M$ one can identify necessary or sufficient number of parties $N$ for a violation of some Bell inequality.
+The most feasible way to obtain analytic bounds would be to investigate whether the positive but not completely positive map constructed in step (b) is locally entanglement annihilating for $N$ parties: if the map $\Phi$ is not locally entanglement annihilating, then also $M$ is not locally entanglement annihilating and thus some Bell inequality must be violated.
+For $N=2$ such conditions are known for specific classes of positive maps \cite{filippov2012local,filippov2013bipartite}, so they are not directly applicable to our case.
+In general deciding whether a given map is locally entanglement annihilating is related to whether a related map is tensor stable positive \cite{MullerhermesReebWolf-tensorPositive}, which was recently conjectured to be undecidable problem \cite{van2022halos}.
+We will later show that this problem may be approached numerically for certain scenarios.